 Definition of street

-A street (literally "street") is a step in a poker hand.
-It could also be referred to as a bidding round.
+A street is a stage in a poker hand.
+It could also be called a round of betting.
 Depending on the poker variant, there may be a different number of streets.
 For example, in Razz, there are 5 streets.
-On Hold’em and Omaha, there are 4. preflop, flop, turn and river are streets.
-On these streets, there will be a round of betting.
-Some will say that the felling is also a street.
-There is no betting period during the felling, but it is a recurring part of a poker hand.
+In Hold'em and Omaha, there are 4.
+Preflop, flop, turn and river are streets.
+On these streets, there will be a betting round.
+Some would say that the showdown is also a street.
+There is no betting period in the showdown, but it is a recurring stage in a poker hand.

-When you play Hold’em or Omaha, the first street you play will be action preflop.
-In action preflop, no community cards are dealt.
-When action preflop is completed, we will play the next street on flop.
+When playing Hold'em or Omaha, the first street you will play is the preflop action.
+During preflop action, no community cards are dealt.
+When the preflop action is over, we will play the next street: the flop.
 The flop is the only street on which 3 community cards are dealt.
 If necessary, there will be the third street, the turn.
-During the turn, 1 community card is added to the flop.
+On the turn, 1 community card is added to the flop.
 After the betting round, there is the river, the last street.
-On this street, the last community card is revealed.
-If necessary, afterwards, we will go to the slaughter.
+On this street the last community card is revealed.
+If necessary, after that we will go to the showdown.